corrode/corrode.github.io/content/blog/simple/index.md

 And since complicated systems are, well, complicated, that extra clarity helps keep things under control.

 What I appreciate about Rust is how it balances high-level and low-level programming.
-We should make good use of that.
+We should leverage that more often.
 Most of the time, I write Rust code in a straightforward manner, and when that extra bit of performance becomes critical, Rust always lets me go back and optimize.

-## Keep Your Fellow Developers in Mind
+## Keep Your Users in Mind

 Most of the code you'll write for companies will be application code, not library code.
 That's because most companies don't make money writing libraries, but business logic.